 It is very common for victims of sexual abuse or sexual assault to suffer long-lasting mental health problems as a result of their experiences.
 We are a legal firm specialising in criminal injury claim matters.
 Here we discuss how the Criminal Injuries Compensation Authority (CICA) assess your claim when serious conditions such as Post Traumatic Stress Disorder (PTSD) or Emotionally Unstable Personality Disorder (EUPD) are diagnosed.

 A claim for PTSD or EUPD under the criminal injuries scheme is likely to be complex and we strongly recommend that you seek legal advice on this type of case.
 More here on how to win your sexual abuse claim.

-We are a regulated legal firm who specialise in criminal injury claims.
-Call us to discuss your case today – 01423 593 002 or complete our enquiry form
+We are a regulated claims handling firm who specialise in criminal injury claims.
+Call us to discuss your case today - 01423 593002 by Whatsapp / text 07707 338965 or complete our enquiry form

 Choose a section to find out more about claiming criminal injuries for mental health conditions:

 The CICA have very strict evidence requirements for those wishing to claim for medical conditions such as Post Traumatic Stress Disorder (PTSD) or Emotionally Unstable Personality Disorder (EUPD).
 In order to claim for such conditions you must have evidence from a psychiatrist or clinical psychologist.
 No other form of evidence will be considered.